plovanpete/dealscoverCS3980project/README.md

 ## Descriptions of each file:
 **main.py**: The file that allows the server to run.

-**coupon.py**: The file that allows the CRUD operations to run in the backend.
+**coupon.py**: The file that allows the CRUD operations to process in the backend.

 **model.py**: The classes that are made for coupon.py